 Medications in addiction treatment have been shown to successfully treat substance use disorders and help sustain recovery.
 Medication can also prevent or reduce overdoses, making it crucial for many people struggling with substance use.

-Medication-assisted treatment program goals are to help clients safely get through withdrawal and fully recover, including living an independent and fulfilling life.
+Medication-assisted treatment program goals are to help patients safely get through withdrawal and fully recover, including living an independent and fulfilling life.
 The treatment approach has been shown to provide the following benefits:

 Research shows that MAT can also improve birth outcomes among pregnant women struggling with addiction.
 More specifically, medical professionals deem buprenorphine and methadone safe for pregnant people.